vista-art/fragmentcolor/docs/src/developers/architecture/decisions/0002_rendering_targets.md

 Additionally, the **Target** object has an ad-hoc `request_frame()` function that returns the next rendered frame.
 This can be useful for usecases where the user needs a custom framerate.

+### Update (v0.7.0-rc)

+The actual implementation differed from this design document.

+The Renderer is now implicit, and is globally available as an internal object.

+The settings listed here in the "New API" for the Renderer are all inputs to the scene.addTarget() method.

 ## Context

 The original design of the Target object included a `file` field, which would be a path to a **video file** or **image sequence**.